Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 2. Click ***Open in Studio*** on the right.
 Login as needed.
 3. Choose the region and workspace.
 For region, you should choose the region that your resource group resides.
 For workspace, you should choose the workspace with the name the same as your unique string.
 4. Wait until the experiment is copied
-5. Input database information in the two "Import Data" modules.
-You only need to Change "Database server name", "Database name", "User name" and "Password".
-Use the information you collected in the "Create Azure SQL Data Warehouse" section.
+5. Input database information in the two **Import Data** modules.
+You only need to change "Database server name", "Database name", "User name" and "Password".
+Use the information you collected in the "Azure SQL Data Warehouse" table.
 Leave the query as it is.
 6. Click **Run** at the bottom of the page.
 It takes around three minutes to run the experiment.
 7. Click **Deploy Web Service** at the bottom of the page, choose classic web service, and click "Yes" to publish the web service.
 This will lead you to the web service page.
 The web service home page can also be found by clicking the WEB SERVICES button on the left menu once logged in your workspace.
 8. Copy the API key from the web service home page and save it to your memo